: (John Williams) The spectacular

 accomplished their aim, if only to hear what kind of glorious variation

-Williams could have made on this idea).
+Williams could have made on this idea.
 Those who appreciate the

 E.T.
 The

-Extra-Terrestrial) will love the maturation of this primary theme.
+Extra-Terrestrial, will love the maturation of this primary theme.

-Those nostalgic for Williams' infusion of pop rhythms and
+If you are nostalgic for Williams' infusion of pop rhythms and

-in the composer's solo trumpet and light jazz arrangement of the
+merit in the composer's solo trumpet and light jazz arrangement of the

 Israeli's theme in his original end titles cue.
 Thus, altogether,